timothykemp/09_readme_generator/generated_README.md

 ## Installation

-Run the command `node index.js` in the terminal.
+test

 -----

 ## Usage

-1. Add a title for your note.
-2. Add text for the note body.
-3. Hit the save button to save the note in the list to the left.
-4. Select notes in the list on the left to view at any time.
-5. Hit the trash button on any note to delete it from the list.
+test

 -----

 ## License

-This project does not have a license.
+This project is licensed under the terms of the GNU General Public License v3.0 license.

 -----

 ## Contributing

-This project is a homework assignment, and it has no need for additional contributions.
+test

 -----

 ## Tests

-There are no tests built for this project.
+test

 -----

 ## Questions

-If you have any questions about this project, please free to contact me through my [Github profile](https://github.com/timothykemp) or via [email](mailto:timothymichaelkemp@gmail.com).
+If you have any questions about this project, please free to contact me through my [Github profile](https://github.com/test) or via [email](mailto:test).